Xv-yn/COMP2017/Lecture_1_Intro_to_C_and_Memory.md

 #### Introduction to C
 Unlike Python, the C language is highly customizable.
 This also means that things that are usually omitted in python, like basic functions/commands, must be included when initializing code.
-Note that ==Data Types is NOT covered here==.
+Note that **==**Data Types is NOT covered here**.

 A 'Hello World!' program for C is written as:
 ```